5 Ideas for Picnic Lunches with Texas Olive Oil

 Traditional picnics often have potato salads or fruit salads because a leafy salad might wilt or get ruined.

 With a picnic salad, you will need a salad dressing that does not make the salad soggy.
-A light dash of Texas olive oil and lemon juice should do the trick—trust us.
+Our infused oils are some of the best Texas olive oil, and a dash with some lemon juice will do the trick—trust us.

 Sandwiches are iconic picnic meals and it’s easy to see why.
 They are easy to carry; you can simply wrap them in wax paper and be on your way.